Home > Chile >

 Temuco is located in the center-south of Chile, equidistant between the Pacific Ocean and the Andes.
 Morphologically, the city placement corresponds to Cautin River-originated fluvial land masses that developed in a crushed form between two hills, Nielol (350m) and Conunhueno (360m).

-The city is surrounded by an environment typical to central-southern Chile, consisting mostly of coniferous forests in the midst of a central prairie of moraines and cones next to the foothills of the Andes.
-The zone produces many crops and fruits, and has an abundance of forests, particularly alerce, oak and lingue.
+The city is surrounded by an environment typical to central-southern Chile, consisting mostly of plantations of coniferous forests in the midst of a central prairie of moraines and cones next to the foothills of the Andes.
+The zone produces many crops and fruits, and has an abundance of forests, particularly alerce, roble and lingue.
 Despite all this, air quality has deteriorated because burning wood is the primary source of heat for most of the city.
 Air pollution is generally kept under control by the frequent rain in winter.

 Demographics

 Greater Temuco has a population of 260,878 (2002 census), which makes it the second largest city south of Santiago (behind Concepcion), and the sixth largest in the country.
-One of the distinctive features of Temuco is the strong presence of the Mapuche culture, who make up 13.05% of the population in the Temuco commune, and numerous German immigrant colonies.
+One of the distinctive features of Temuco is the strong presence of the Mapuche culture, who make up (13.05%) of the population in the Temuco commune, and numerous German immigrant colonies .
 Temuco proper has a population of 227,086.

 Transport